Arthicha/TugOfCargoTransport/README.md

 ![Pipeline](figures/oversimplified_pipeline.png)

-In phase 1 (Data Collection): set SCHEME to "centralized" and DATA_COLLECT to "True".
+In phase 1 (Data Collection): set SCHEME to "kuramoto" and DATA_COLLECT to "True".

-In phase 2 (Pre-training): set SCHEME to "decentralized", DATA_COLLECT to "False", PLOT to "True", and LOAD to "False".
+In phase 2 (Pre-training): set SCHEME to "adversarial cooperation", DATA_COLLECT to "False", PLOT to "True", and LOAD to "False".
 Also, rename the data file to "bluewin_nofilter.csv" (DIRECTION = 1) or "redwin_nofilter.csv" (DIRECTION = -1).
 Make sure the model fit to the data well, as shown below:

 ![goodfit](figures/rbf_training.png)

-In phase 3 (Decentralized Deployment): set SCHEME to "decentralized", DATA_COLLECT to "False", PLOT to "True" or "False", and LOAD to "True" to bypass the training process.
+In phase 3 (Deployment): set SCHEME to "adversarial cooperation", DATA_COLLECT to "False", PLOT to "True" or "False", and LOAD to "True" to bypass the training process.
 Here, you may need to tune the learning/adaptation/coupling rate ETA.

 ## Code Structure (AI-summary)